-Brain Drain refers to the movement of highly skilled and educated people from one country to another where they can work in better conditions and earn more money.
+Brain drain refers to the movement of highly skilled and educated people from one country to another, where they can work in better conditions and earn more money.
 People migrate due to the lack of opportunities in their home country.
 The brain drain reduces economic growth through the depletion of a source country’s human capital assets and, additionally, through loss of return on investment in education.
-It’s a serious problem that most of the developing countries like India are facing today.
+It’s a serious problem that most developing countries like India are facing today.
 The essay on brain drain will help students to understand the reason behind brain drain and how this problem can be solved.
 Students can also check out the list of CBSE Essays to practise more essays on different topics and boost their essay writing skills.

 500+ Words Essay on Brain Drain

 The term “brain drain” refers to the international transfer of human capital resources, and it applies mainly to the migration of highly educated individuals from developing to developed countries.
 The term is generally used in a narrower sense.
 It relates more specifically to the migration of engineers, physicians, scientists, and other highly skilled professionals with university training, to developed countries.
 The brain drain is a serious constraint on the development of poor countries.

 The major reason behind the brain drain is the lack of career opportunities, investment and lower salaries in home countries.
 The highly skilled people do not get proper exposure where they can showcase their skills.
 They don’t get the opportunity to grow higher.
 This happens because, in many private and government organisations, the managers sitting in higher positions give preference to their relatives and known people.
 Many times, the hiring team does not use the correct assessment process to recruit people.
 Moreover, the reservation and reserved quota in government jobs are the major reasons why youth lose interest in appearing in various competitive or government exams.